JaspreetKhela/JaspreetKhela/README.md

 - **Hard Skills**: Quantitative Analysis, Multimedia Production
 - **Soft Skills**: Critical Thinking, Communication
 __________
+**Note**: 'In Queue' refers to activities that are yet to be undertaken.
+Some of these activities may require acceptance into an educational program and/or a professional role within an organization.

+Below, you will find an outline of my personal, academic, and professional development history and (current and future) pursuits.
+The purpose of these sections is to provide readers with an overview of my self-development journey so that readers can better understand my domains of competencies and avenues for collaborations on prospective projects.
+My hope is that readers may also draw ideas/inspirations for their self-development journey as they puruse through my self-development journey.

 <a name="personal"/>

 ### Personal Development History and Pursuits
 The following personal development history and pursuits section outlines the non-academic and non-professional pursuits that I have embarked upon or will embark upon over the span of my adulthood.
-I have primarily focused on developing my expertise in the arts and humanities, mixed martial arts, and the skilled trades.
+I have primarily focused on developing my expertise in the arts and humanities, combat training, and the skilled trades.
 My interest in the arts and humanities stems from my desire to develop a broad, deep, and rigorous understanding of the culinary arts, baking and pastry arts, storytelling, analog and digital static and dynamic design materials and techniques (i.e. music performance and production, illustration, graphic design, animation, photography, and film production materials and techniques), theatre arts, dance performance, and art culture.
-My interest in mixed martial arts stems from my desire to develop a broad and deep understanding of the mindset and mechanics of an individual dealing with physical interpersonal conflicts.
+My interest in combat training stems from my desire to develop a broad and deep understanding of the mindset and mechanics of an individual dealing with physical interpersonal conflicts.
 My interest in the skilled trades stems from my desire to develop a broad and deep understanding of the building blocks of the physical world through studying construction, plumbing, electrical, and welding techniques.

+**Arts and Humanities**:
 * **George Brown College**:
-  * [In Queue] **Culinary Management Program (Integrated Learning) H116**:
+  * [In Queue] **Culinary Management Program (Integrated Learning) H116**: The secret to great cooking is passion!
+Located in the heart of downtown Toronto, George Brown puts you at the centre of the culinary industry in Canada.
+This innovative Culinary Management (Integrated Learning) program takes an integrated experiential approach to learning, with industry placement, in-school studies, online and self-study learning.
+It was created to meet the immediate culinary industry need for highly skilled Culinary Management graduates with real-world kitchen experience and an understanding of important trends such as the use of local foods, nutrition and growing international influence.
     * **Semester 1**:
       * [In Queue] **CMDI 1002	Baking and Pastry for Cooks**: This course is designed to provide the Culinary Skills and Culinary Management Student with fundamental skills and techniques of baking and pastry arts, through a series of demonstrations and professor-directed laboratory classes.
 Each student will practice and produce a variety of baked goods and patisserie items, building a solid foundation of essential skills and knowledge required by today's industry.
       * [In Queue] **CMDI 1202	Culinary Foundations**: During this 7-week course students will build and develop fundamental culinary skills through a series of three-hour online demonstrations.
 Students will learn to manage their time, create action plans and review professor-curated